-Experiencing significant growth over the past 2 decades, Borgs has continued to invest in leading edge, world class machinery across its manufacturing sites.
-Ensuring the production of the highest quality product in the most cost effective manufacturing processes is integral to Borgs intent of delivering superior value to its customers.
+Experiencing significant growth over the past 2 decades, Borg has continued to invest in leading edge, world class machinery across its manufacturing sites.
+Ensuring the production of the highest quality product in the most cost effective manufacturing processes is integral to Borg's intent of delivering superior value to its customers.

-In March 2010, Borgs acquired the former Carter Holt Harvey Oberon Medium Density Fibreboard (MDF) facility and the Woodchem Plant at Oberon and a few months later acquired the associated JeldWen factory located adjoining the MDF plant.
+In March 2010, Borg acquired the former Carter Holt Harvey Oberon Medium Density Fibreboard (MDF) facility at Oberon and a few months later, acquired the associated JeldWen factory located adjoining the MDF plant.